 3. Day Three – To Jagat (1150m) – (Approx 6 hour trek)

-In the first leg of the trek, we hike to Suri Doban from where we continue along a river trail and then onto flat land crossing a few streams and forests with varieties of orchids, rhododendron and other floras.
-Finally, across a suspension bridge we get to Jagat; a town of varies ethnicity.
+In the first leg of the trek, we hike to Suri Doban, from where we continue along a river trail and then onto flat land, crossing a few streams and forests with varieties of orchids, rhododendron, and other flora.
+Finally, across a suspension bridge, we get to Jagat, a town of varying ethnicity.

 4. Day Four – To Simigaon (1990m) – (Approx 5 hour trek)

 Initially following a well trodden path the trail ascends and descends through a forest and then following a river, the valley gets narrower and after crossing a suspension bridge a steep climb takes us to the village of Simigaon perched on the terraced mountain.

 5. Day Five – To Kharka Camp (3000m) – (Approx 6 hour trek)

 Passing a few Sherpa hamlets, getting the magnificent view of Mount Gaurishankar is wonderful.
 From the ridge at the top, we trek towards the Rolwaling valley, where the trail becomes rockier and the beautiful pine forest becomes more apparent.
 Descending the river Rolwaling, we get to the camping site.